 Now, you’re considering how you’ll furnish and decorate your newly remodeled home once the work is finished.
 The sleek, monochromatic modern look suits some people, but maybe you’re not one of them.
 Maybe you’re more inspired by the trends and tastes of the past.
 In that case, it’s time to ditch the chain stores and go antiquing.
-No matter what era’s style you crave, we’ve rounded up (in no particular order) the five best Austin antique stores for a vintage-inspired remodel.
+No matter what era’s style you crave, we’ve rounded up (in no particular order) the four best Austin antique stores for a vintage-inspired remodel.

 Best Austin Antique Stores: Rave On Vintage